rockstardotb/django-python-workshop/README.md

     make run
     make exec

 Now, the first thing we need to do is create our '__init__.py'.
-This tells python that any modules in the current directory can be imported into any other modules, also in that directory.
+This tells python that any modules in the current directory can be imported into any other modules.

-    touch app/app/__init__.py
+    touch /app/app/__init__.py

 Let us also make our utils directory and move into it.

-    mkdir app/app/utils
+    mkdir /app/app/utils
-    cd app/app/utils/
+    cd /app/app/utils/

 The specific algorithm that I want to build involves several steps.
 First, data must be imported, cleaned, and transformed.
 Within the app/app/utils/ directory, create a file called 'preprocessing.py' and insert the following into it: